tobiasbaehr/vagrant-docker/README.md

 We [@reinblau](http://reinblau.de) use it for most of our own projects.
-Every project lives in its own container but is reusing other containers for services like a mysql database or mongo db etc. And a very important note a container should stores his data outside the container.
+Every project lives in its own container but is reusing other containers for services like a mysql database or mongo db etc. And a very important note a container should store its data outside the container.

 We build all public services/images on [docker.io](https://hub.docker.com/u/tobiasb/) and use it as a basis for our non-public services/images.